rpietro/radius_agreement/radius.md

 ### Participants

 A total of 14 orthopedic residents participated in this study, 6 were first-year, 4 were second-year, and 4 were third-year residents.
-Their average age was <!-- number -->, <!-- number --> being males.<!-- Ricardo, precisa mesmo dessas informações.
+Their average age was <!-- number -->, 13 being males.<!-- Ricardo, precisa mesmo dessas informações.
 Não sei qual é a idade deles. --> <!-- sim, precisamos -->

 ### Image selection